philadams-zz/philadams.net/src/quotes.md

 > The computer programmer is a creator of universes for which he alone
 > is responsible.
 Universes of virtually unlimited complexity can be
 > created in the form of computer programs. _Joseph Weizenbaum_

 -
+> You only live once but if you do it right once is enough. _Mae West_

+-
+> Be curious, not judgmental. _Walt Whitman_

+-
+> Furious activity is no substitute for understanding. _H.
+H. Williams_

+-
 > Do, or do not.
 There is no try. _Yoda_